| Hands-On workshops: IPv6 & Multicast

 (particularly BGP configuration) will benefit the most from the

+workshop labs.
 WHAT TO BRING: Students are

 asked to bring a laptop capable of running an IPv6 stack.
 Linux or